DATE

 Example 6

 Relative times are supported.
-See [chronic](https:
+See chronic for more examples.

 Formula